How To Break The Exhausting Habit Of Repeating Requests With Your Children

 You might be thinking that your children should listen to your words.
 Yet, you find that they don’t.

 So instead of clinging to a ‘should’ that has no basis in the reality you live at home, why not notice that your strategy is not working.
 It’s a losing strategy…IF your desire is respectful, cooperation at home.
 This repeating and repeating and repeating not only lead to frustration on your part, but an even more painful future awaits you (More about this next week).

 For now, please remember this: If you want your words to be heard by your children, for many children this will require a shift in your behavior.
 Many of us ‘lead’ our parenting with words– rather than action.
 This is a mistake, and one commonly ‘sold’ to you on talk shows and magazines.

 Just test what it’s like turning things around.
 Instead, lead with your actions, and let words follow.
 When you do this, your words will then take on meaning with your children.
 You won’t have to keep repeating yourself over and over.
 Let’s quickly make this concrete, using the example above.

 Updated Parenting Tool #1:

 “I will ask once, and give you a few minutes to pick up.
-If you don’t pick up, I will pick up for you without complaint- but you lose all of it for 2 days.
+If you don’t pick it up, I will pick it up you without complaint- but you lose all of it for 2 days.
 No second chances.”